-Work-related hearing loss can affect a worker’s ability do even basic tasks.
+Work-related hearing loss can affect a worker’s ability to perform even basic tasks.

 Missouri workers’ compensation offers medical and wage loss benefits to individuals injured at the workplace.
 The compensation covers all injuries and illnesses that arise in the course and scope of a person’s employment.
 There are many types of injuries that a person might suffer from while performing daily duties at the workplace.
 The injuries may occur suddenly or may develop over a period of time.
 One such type of workplace injury that may take months or even years to develop is hearing loss.

 A number of occupations, such as factory workers and fire fighters, are exposed to constant and high levels of noise and are at a high risk of developing hearing loss.
 Even though federal and state laws require employers to provide adequate protection to workers, many employers fail to adhere to the laws and expose their employees to noise-induced hearing loss.
 The failure of employers to provide inexpensive and simple hearing protection has resulted in hundreds of employees who have experienced hearing loss.

 Exposure to loud noise that induces deafness or hearing loss in a worker affects the worker’s life in a number of ways.
 The hearing loss may affect the worker’s ability to do even basic tasks and may also affect the worker’s social interactions.
 A repetitive or traumatic exposure to noise as a part of the job may qualify the worker to Missouri workers’ compensation benefits.

 In many cases, hearing loss commonly develops due to repeated exposure to noise over a period of time.
 The only way to determine if you have developed hearing loss is through a medical examination.
 Common symptoms of hearing loss are distorted or muffled sounds, difficulty comprehending basic conversation, and ear ringing or tinnitus.